collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 An import mapping can find values within source data and replace them with new values upon import.
 This is a necessary step for data that does not match the list item code for corresponding values in CollectiveAccess.
 Values for the source data will be input in Column 8, while the values replacing those will be input in Column 9.
 Multiple values may be added to a single cell in an import mapping, so long as the replacement value matches the original value line by line.

-In our example, there is a list element called "Reproduction" with values for reproduction, original, and unknown.
+In our sample data, there is a list element called "Reproduction" with values for reproduction, original, and unknown.
 In our source data, however, you'll notice that the data input for these values are abbreviated (e.g "orig", "repro", and "dontknow").
 By using original and replacement values, our mapping transforms "orig" to "original" and "repro" to "reproduction" so that they can match on the list item code for the corresponding values in CollectiveAccess.

 .. note:: Original Values and Replacement Values are ideal for smaller replacements.
 For large transformation dictionaries, use the Option :ref:`transformValuesUsingWorksheet <transformValuesUsingWorksheet>`